shaybrynes/MatrixPy/README.md

 a_matrix.ins_multiply(identity)
 ```
 However, it should be noted that the normal rules for multiplying matrices applies.
-The rows in _a_ needs to match the number of columns in matrix _b_.
+The rows in _'a'_ needs to match the number of columns in matrix _'b'_.

 ### Finding the Determinant of Matrices:

 In MatrixPy determinants are found using the algorithm found [here](https://en.wikipedia.org/wiki/Gaussian_elimination#Computing_determinants),
 on wikipedia.
-This method can be applied to an matrix of any size, hence the determinant of any _m_ x _m_ matrix can be found using MatrixPy.
+This method can be applied to an matrix of any size, hence the determinant of any _'m'_ x _'m'_ matrix can be found using MatrixPy.

 The determinant in MatrixPy is calculated using the method below, it returns a float.
 ```python